 You have your video ready, what do you do now – you have to start promoting it.
 Here are a few ideas on how to promote your recruitment video:

 - Share your video on your social media channels to reach a wider audience

 - Ask senior staff with a large social media following to share the video on their private social media accounts, especially on LinkedIn, and ask your employees to like it or share it

-- Post it on YouTube, since it’s the second most popular social media channel with over 1.9 billion users, it will help you get more exposure
+- Post it on YouTube, since it’s the second most popular social media channel with over 1.9 billion users and a daily number of active users at over 30 million people, it will help you get more exposure

 - As mentioned earlier, job offers with a video attract more candidates, so make sure to include your video in every job posting

 - Last but not least, feature it on your career site.
 Landing pages with videos tend to convert better.

 Incorporating recruitment videos into your hiring process is a great way of showing your organizational culture and grabbing the attention of the right candidates.
 It’s easy to produce, all you need is your smartphone, good audio, and decent lighting.